moparisthebest/rcrdit/readme.md

 project with `java -jar target/rcrdit.jar`

-rcrdit.ics is generated on every schedule import which when imported to a calendar program like thunderbird can easily show which shows will be recorded when and which will be skipped depeding on priority.
+rcrdit.ics is generated on every schedule import which when imported to a calendar program like thunderbird can easily show which shows will be recorded when and which will be skipped depending on priority.

-A web interface is coming soon.
+A web interface is included which shows the schedule and allows you to schedule recordings.
+Profiles are still set up manually in the database.